 Why did you choose Newcastle?

-How are you finding the course so far?
+How have you found the course so far?

-What is the best thing about studying at Newcastle?
+What is the best thing about being at Newcastle?

 Being part of a student community at an amazing university, in an amazing city.
 You can't beat it, I love it here.